sndiritu/Rural-dev/README.md

-#Helping rural community in Africa
+#Helping rural community in Africa!